CocoonIO/cocoon-plugins-c2/README.md

 ```
 ## Important information to take into account

-You can use this plugins in the Webview+ for cordova (ios and android), but not yet at the cloud or in Canvas+.
+You can use these plugins in Cocoon.io cloud compiler or using the CLI.
+They won't work in the old compiler.

 ## Need help?

 Visit [our help center](https://support.ludei.com).

 ## Changelog

+### May 25, 2015
+* Repository moved to CocoonIO.
+* Adcolony adapter for iOS added.

 ### Apr 14, 2015
 * Purchase events fixed for InApps.